derrickorama/post-install/README.md

-# Before running

-Make sure you run Software Updater to make sure you have installed the latest updates.

 # Tested on fresh install of Ubuntu 13.10

 I have confirmed that this works on a fresh install of Ubuntu 13.10 (my OS of choice).